 Kung Pao Stuffed Zucchini Boats

-1 lb of boneless chicken breast raw or cooked and shredded or diced **see recipe for prep tips
+- 1 lb boneless chicken breast raw or cooked and shredded or diced **see recipe for prep tips

-2/3 cup of shredded cheddar (I use sharp)
+- 2/3 cup shredded cheddar I use sharp

-1/3 cup of blue cheese or sub more cheddar, goat cheese, or mozzarella
+- 1/3 cup blue cheese or sub more cheddar, goat cheese, or mozzarella

 - In your Instant Pot - add 1 cup of broth or water and your raw chicken breast.
 Cook for 15 minutes and do a full natural release.
 Drain well and shred.